LiyuChen1106/HamsterNest_WebApp/log.md

 1. admin account
     3 roles:
         superadmin -> the big boss
-        supervisor -> can manage user,
+        supervisor -> can read all,
         user       -> normal perople

     use db to set superadmin: